|

 We arrived at the Hotel Lancelot about noon, which was a little too early, because the room wasn’t completely ready for us.
 The hotel was very nice and only about 2-3 blocks from the Coliseum, and we even had a slight view from our room.

-Entrance to the Hotel Lancelot
+Entrance to the Hotel Lancelot |

-We unpacked, got organized and headed off to take a walk around the Coliseum and to get out bearings with our new neighborhood.
+Dinning room in the Hotel Lancelot | We unpacked, got organized and headed off to take a walk around the Coliseum and to get out bearings with our new neighborhood.
 Like most historical site in the world, there are people trying to pick your pocket, either by selling you souvenirs, or just taking the money.
 Unfortunately the Coliseum was no different.
 There were lots of souvenir stands plus a few Rome Guards that would gladly let you take their picture, for a fee.
 It was very crowded during the, but found it to be a delightful walk after dinner that evening.

-Roman Guards for picture ($$$)
+Roman Guards for picture ($$$) |

-The Hotel Lancelot came with breakfast, which is typical for a European hotel, but it also offered dinner for an extra charge.
+Outside the Coliseum | The Hotel Lancelot came with breakfast, which is typical for a European hotel, but it also offered dinner for an extra charge.
 I really didn’t want to trap us into eating dinner at the hotel every night, but as it turned out it was a great way to meet new people and we didn’t have to go looking for a place to eat every night.
 It worked out well for us.
+We have finally returned to Italy and felt like we were home. |

-– Cooking Class - Rome, Italy
+| Day Eighteen (10/23/10): – Cooking Class - Rome, Italy

 Our first full day in Rome and we have a cooking class scheduled at a small restaurant, Le Fate Restaurant.
 To make sure that we found the restaurant and were on time, we took a taxi.
 I turns out that Le Fate is a cooking class, restaurant and wine bar, so I thought that it would be fun to bring our instructor, Andre Consoli a bottle of Woodinville, wine.
 I chose a bottle of 2001, Mathews Cellars Red Table wine.
 I carried this bottle with me through Athens, and 12 days on a cruise in a special carrying case so that it would not break.
 Andre seemed very appreciative for the effort and he gave me a bottle from his collection.
 He later emailed me and told me how much he and his friends really enjoyed the bottle of wine.

-Chef Andre at the cooking class
+Chef Andre at the cooking class |

-At the cooking class we met two young ladies, just out of college, from New Jersey, a couple from Australia and a couple from Snohomish, WA.
+Getting ready to eat our creations | At the cooking class we met two young ladies, just out of college, from New Jersey, a couple from Australia and a couple from Snohomish, WA.
 He was a professor for University of Washington.

 Andre taught us how to make our lunch from scratch.
 The menu included:

-- Potato & Leek Soup with chestnuts
+- Potato & Leek Soup with chestnuts-

-- Fresh pasta with tomato, garlic & basil
+Fresh pasta with tomato, garlic & basil

-- Veal Saltimbocca
+Veal Saltimbocca

-- Tiramisu
+-

 Andre also offered a wine paring with lunch, which of course I enjoyed very much.
 I think the part that I enjoyed the most was actually making the paste from scratch.
 As a result of this experience we have purchased our own paste rolling machine and have made our own paste several times.